-The power of this workshop relies on a hands-on approach to defining and evaluating both product and production process alternatives and evaluating them from the perspective of design for manufacturability, mistake-proofing, and lean manufacturing practices.
+The power of this workshop relies on a hands-on and learn by doing approach to defining and evaluating both product and production process alternatives and evaluating them from the perspective of design for manufacturability, mistake-proofing, and lean manufacturing practices.

 The 3P workshop can be structured in several ways.
 The basic workshop is a two-day event.
-This training emulates the real workshop environment and motivates participants to be as creative and as proactive as possible by utilizing a simple process example that is worked through almost as if it were an actual event.
-The learning style is based on 75% learning by doing and 25% through presentation and discussion.
+This training emulates the real 3P event environment and motivates participants to be as creative and as proactive as possible by using a simple process example that is worked through almost as if it were an actual event.
 An extended four-day version is focused on working with a team to apply 3P to an actual project.
 An alternative four-day workshop program can integrate Design for Manufacturability/Assembly training with 3P.

-- Define 3P workshop concept and its purpose
+- Define 3P event concept and its purpose

-- Define the team’s mindset and approach to the 3P workshop
+- Define the team’s mindset and approach to the 3P event

-- Position 3P workshop relative to NPD project maturity
+- Position 3P event relative to NPD project maturity

-- 3P workshop flow and the key elements described
+- 3P event flow and the key elements described

-- Define key inputs, team preparation and prerequisites for the workshop
+- Define key inputs, team preparation and prerequisites for the 3P event

-- Define key outputs and benefits of the workshop and how this drives subsequent product development effort
+- Define key outputs and benefits of the 3P event and how this drives subsequent product development effort

 - The team is given a “fact pack” of information as an introduction to the chosen product example

 - Team will align around project facts and what they mean for product/assembly concepts development

 - Team exercise: how to collect information, prepare and scale the effort for a real 3P event

 3. Product concept development